Bond insurance: Value to investors

 Investors purchasing or holding insured securities benefit from the additional payment source provided by the insurer if the issuer fails to pay principal or interest when due (which reduces the probability of a missed payment to the probability that not only the issuer but also the insurer defaults).

 The value proposition of bond insurance includes the insurers' credit selection, underwriting, and surveillance of the underlying transactions.
 Significantly, uninsured transactions are often not monitored by rating agencies following their initial rating issuance.
 In the event of default of such transactions, bond trustees often fail to take appropriate remedial actions absent direction and indemnity from the bondholders (which is typically not forthcoming).
 In contrast, bond insurers frequently have the ability to work directly with issuers either to avoid defaults in the first place or to restructure debts on a consensual basis, without the need to obtain agreement from hundreds of individual investors.
 Litigation to obtain recovery, should it be necessary, is the insurer's responsibility, not the investor's.

 The insurance may also improve market liquidity for the insured securities.
 The uninsured bonds of an individual issuer may trade infrequently, while bonds trading in the insurer's name are more likely to be actively traded on a daily basis.

 Investors in insured bonds are also protected from rating downgrades of issuers, so long as the insurer is more highly rated than the issuer.

-Following the global financial crisis of 2008, municipal market events have helped to refocus investors and issuers on the benefits that bond insurance provides.
+Following the 2008 financial crisis, municipal market events have helped to refocus investors and issuers on the benefits that bond insurance provides.
 A number of well-publicized municipal defaults, bankruptcies and restructurings occurred, which proved that bond insurance remains valuable in the public finance market.
 For example, holders of insured bonds were kept whole by Assured Guaranty and National Public Finance Guarantee in situations involving Detroit, Michigan; Jefferson County, Alabama; Harrisburg, Pennsylvania; Stockton, California and Puerto Rico.
 In the secondary market, insured bonds have generally exhibited significant price stability relative to comparable uninsured bonds of distressed issuers.
 Additionally, investors were spared the burdens of negotiating or litigating to defend their rights.

-Although the financial crisis caused most bond insurers to cease issuing insurance policies, the insurance has continued to remain available from highly rated providers, including legacy insurers and new industry participants.
+Although the 2008 financial crisis caused most bond insurers to cease issuing insurance policies, the insurance has continued to remain available from highly rated providers, including legacy insurers and new industry participants.